-A will is a legally binding document that expresses your wishes regarding how your property should be distributed in the event of your death.
+A will is a legally binding document in estate law that expresses your wishes regarding how your property should be distributed in the event of your death.
 A will should also appoint an estate executive who will oversee managing the estate until everything has been carried out according to the will.
-If you are beginning to consider drafting a will, you have two options: you can write one yourself or hire an estate attorney.
+If you are beginning to consider drafting a will, you have two options: you can write one yourself or hire an estate attorney who knows estate law.
 You are not required to hire an attorney to draft your will and although the legal requirements are not overly complicated, failing to hire a professional could lead to costly problems for your loved ones.
 Below we dig into three reasons you should hire an attorney to assist you in the drafting of your will.

 1.Risk of your wishes not being met